Open Bible Data Home About News OET Key

 UTNuW Translation Notes:

-Judges 2 General Notes
+Judges 2 Chapter Introduction

 Structure and Formatting

-- Verses 1–5: The angel of Yahweh appears to the Israelites at Bokim- Verses 6–10: Review: the Israelites worshiped and obeyed Yahweh during the lifetimes of Joshua and the elders- Verses 11–23: The Israelites disobeyed Yahweh and worshiped other gods afterwards, so Yahweh let other nations conquer them
+- Verses 1–5: The angel of Yahweh appears to the Israelites at Bokim- Verses 6–10: Review: the Israelites worshiped and obeyed Yahweh during the lifetimes of Joshua and the elders- Verses 11–23: The Israelites disobeyed Yahweh and worshiped other gods afterward, so Yahweh let other nations conquer them

 Religious and Cultural Concepts in This Chapter